Shubh-Goel-1801/Shubh/README.md

 # Shubh
-This is my first repo
+This is my first repo.
+Author - Shubh Goel